JohnNtirintis/Will-It-Rain/readme.md

-I drive a motorcycle for commuting and there have been way too many times where I didn't know it was gonna rain and i forgot my jacket or umbrella.
-This very small project aims to solve that.
-I personally have created a task using Task Scheduler on Windows that runs on startup and every 3 hours.
+I commute by motorcycle, and there have been far too many times when I didn't know (or even expected that) rain was forecasted.
+This small project is designed to help prevent that.
+Personally, I’ve set up a task in Windows Task Scheduler to run the program at startup and every three hours.

 # 🌧️ Will It Rain? - Weather Forecast Notification
 This Go project fetches weather data from the Open-Meteo API and sends a toast notification on Windows if rain is forecasted for specific locations.
 It’s designed to help you prepare for rainy weather by sending a quick desktop alert to get your jacket or umbrella!